CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 It looks like Stevens is the outlier, but since they wrote the majority of the reading material, we cannot just ignore them.

 It all gets even more confusing when we add modes to indicate omitted letters.
-See General Methods of Abbreviation, below.
+See [General Methods of Abbreviation](#general-methods-of-abbreviation-including-ordinary-style).

 #### Doubling a Letter